ghcjs/ghcjs/README.markdown

 Installing cabal-install with GHCJS
 -----------------------------------
+Note: If you prefer to use cabal-dev then you should probably build a new cabal-dev so that it knows to copy the javascript files (let us know how you get on).

 You need to make a version of cabal-install that uses the new Cabal package.
 So that which you run "cabal install" it will copy .js files and .jsexe directories to the install location.